Lincoln Coleman

-Lincoln Coleman, Jr. (born August 12, 1969) is a former American football fullback who played in the National Football League for the Dallas Cowboys and Atlanta Falcons.
-He also was a member of the Dallas Texans, Milwaukee Mustangs and Grand Rapids Rampage of the Arena Football League.
-He played college football at Baylor University.
+Lincoln Cales Coleman, Jr. (born August 12, 1969) is an American former professional football player who was a fullback in the National Football League (NFL) for the Dallas Cowboys and Atlanta Falcons.
+He also was a member of the Dallas Texans, Milwaukee Mustangs and Grand Rapids Rampage of the Arena Football League (AFL).
+He played college football for the Baylor Bears.

-Early years
+Early life

 Coleman attended Bryan Adams High School, where he was named prep All-American and All-state at running back, after rushing for 1,521 yards as a senior.
 He was a highly sought after prospect and accepted a football scholarship from the University of Notre Dame in 1987.

-As a freshman, he recorded 6 carries for 20 yards as a running back and 6 tackles as a defensive back.
+As a freshman, he recorded six carries for 20 yards as a running back, before being converted in to a defensive back and making six tackles.
 He also played on special teams as a member of the travel squad.
 Looking to play at running back, he decided to transfer to the University of Texas in 1988.
 When the move fell through, he transferred instead to Baylor University.

 In his redshirt year (due to NCAA transfer rules), he was given an award for excellence as a practice squad player.
-As a sophomore, he appeared in 11 games, rushing for 368 yards (second on the team) and 3 touchdowns.
-He left the school at the end of the 1989 season, after not meeting the academics requirements.
+As a sophomore, he appeared in 11 games, rushing for 368 yards (second on the team) and three touchdowns.
+He left the school at the end of the 1989 season, after not meeting the academic requirements.